 Soluble IL receptors (eg, those for IL-1, IL-2, IL-4, IL-5, and IL-6) are being developed for treatment of inflammatory and allergic disorders and cancer.

-Colony-stimulating factors (CSF), such as erythropoietin, granulocyte CSF (G-CSF), and granulocyte-macrophage CSF (GM-CSF), are used in patients undergoing chemotherapy or transplantation for hematologic disorders and cancers (see see Some Immunotherapeutic Agents in Clinical Use* ).
+Colony-stimulating factors (CSF), such as erythropoietin, granulocyte CSF (G-CSF), and granulocyte-macrophage CSF (GM-CSF), are used in patients undergoing chemotherapy or transplantation for hematologic disorders and cancers (Table 4: Some Immunotherapeutic Agents in Clinical Use* ).
 Interferon-α (IFN-α) and IFN-γ are used to treat cancer, immunodeficiency disorders, and viral infections; IFN-β is used to treat relapsing multiple sclerosis.
 Many other cytokines are being studied.

 Anakinra, used to treat RA, is a recombinant, slightly modified form of the naturally occurring IL-1R antagonist; this drug attaches to the IL-1 receptor and thus prevents binding of IL-1, but unlike IL-1, it does not activate the receptor.